Capital Gains Tax Calculator

 If you sell stocks, Bitcoin or a large asset, such as a car or boat, for a profit, you may be on the hook to pay capital gains taxes on that income.
 Capital gains are broken into two categories based on the timing of their sale date.
 Short-term capital gains are assets sold less than a year from purchase.
 Long-term capital gains are assets sold more than a year from purchase.

-Use TaxAct’s capital gains tax calculator to estimate your potential capital gains taxes for the 2017 or 2018 tax years.
+Use TaxAct’s capital gains tax calculator to estimate your potential capital gains taxes for the tax year.

 Capital Gains Tax Calculator Instructions